Be a part of redefining science and math education in Chicago Public Schools—while earning financial support.

 2 YEARS$15,000 for each year ($30,000 total), obligated four years of service

-In exchange for each year of financial support, LUC-Noyce Scholars are obligated to teach in a Chicago Public School high school of their choice, or if necessary in another eligible high-need high school.
+In exchange for each year of financial support, LUC-Noyce Scholars are obligated to teach in a Chicago Public School high school of their choice, or in another eligible high-need high school in the United States.
 The program works with CPS to identify schools where students can offer the most impact and find the best preparation for their future careers.
 If the service obligation is not fully completed, the balance of financial support will be treated as a loan the student must repay.

 Visit our Apply page to learn more about eligibility and application requirements.